Gluten-Free Malva PuddingJump to Recipe

-Malva pudding is soft and sweet.
-It’s also very spongy and moist thanks to the yummy sauce that’s poured over the top when it’s fresh from the oven.
-To top it all of, it’s then served with fresh cream.
+Malva pudding is a soft sweet South African dessert.
+It’s spongy and moist because of the sauce that’s poured over the top when it’s fresh from the oven.
+The dessert includes apricot jam, sugar, flour, and other ingredients all combined to make a gorgeous soft sticky pudding!
+To top it all of, it’s then served hot with fresh cream.

 Most of the recipes for malva pudding are quite complicated and obviously, we needed one that was gluten-free.
 So because of this I had put off making one for a long time.

 You’ll Love This Dessert!

 Since it’s my husband’s all-time favorite dessert I stopped hesitating and started looking for a recipe.
 After all, I had deprived the poor man of his favorite dessert for long enough.
 Pinterest didn’t have any that were simple but a friend said she had an easy one.

 So she sent me her recipe and I converted it to make this wonderful gluten-free Malva pudding.
 We were over the moon that the gluten-free version worked out so incredibly well.

 Actually we’ve eaten it and other treats far too much recently, and it’s starting to show on the scale.
 Horror!
 So, slowing down a little and I’ll be posting healthier recipes soon!
 But it was so worth it!